jquense/yup/README.md

 ## TypeScript Support

-If you are using TypeScript installing the Yup typings is recommended
+If you are using TypeScript installing the Yup typings is recommended:

 ```sh
 npm install -D @types/yup